-free surface height, two quantities that are not correlated (see §2.2.2, and also Roullet and Madec [2000], Griffies et al. [2001], Campin et al. [2004]).
+since the non-conservative term is the product of the time derivative of the tracer and the free surface height, two quantities that are not correlated (see §2.2.2, and also ???).

 The velocity field that appears in (5.1) and (??) is the centred (now) eulerian ocean velocity (see Chap.
 6).
 When eddy induced velocity (eiv) parameterisation is used it is the now effective velocity (i.e. the sum of the eulerian and eiv velocities) which is used.